nnzine/inspos/content-exploration/not-random-commented.md

 Like most systems, this is actually a "pseudo-random number generator". `pseudo` is greek for "lying".... because this is not REALLY random.
 I don't mean that in the philosophical free-will vs determinism way either...
 I mean we can actually predict with 100% accuracy what number will come up next by doing something called "seeding" the random number generator using `math.randomseed(...)`.
 Try this on your norns REPL:

-> *maybe add more story-telling. e.g. say you have fortune telling capabilities and can prediect the outcome of `math.random` by looking into your crystal bowl...*
+> *maybe add more story-telling. e.g. say you have fortune telling capabilities and can prediect the outcome of `math.random` by looking into your crystal ball...*

 ```lua
 math.randomseed(42)